 - Teach your children how to escape this material if they stumble upon inappropriate content on the website.
 It is possible to exit the website with inappropriate content by hitting a combination of Ctrl-Alt-Del on the computer keyboard.

 - Say that it is demandable to avoid visiting suspicious websites or having warning marks for individuals under 18 years.

 - Offer your children to find reliable websites for their needs together.
 Make a bookmark for further visits.

-These simple hacks will help you to protect your children against disgusting content on the network.
+These simple hacks will help you to protect your children against inappropriate content on the network.

 - Apply any possible kinds of filters.
-Make all the private settings active on social networking sites.
-They will prevent children from viewing undesirable ads and web-content.
+Make all the settings active on social networking sites.
+They will prevent children from viewing undesirable ads and web content.

 Where to install parental controls

 Potential criminals often misuse the network.
 They contact boys and girls through social networks, forums, chat rooms and other internet services.
 Predators gain the information about their age, sex and everything they can find in the profiles for their accounts.
 They make them do disgusting things, for instance, being one of those nude kids whose photos or videos are sometimes online.

 Sexual predators often use social networks to earn the trust of the teenagers and young people for sexual purposes.
 It is called grooming.
 These people manipulate children’s behavior by pretending they share the same interests as the children do.
 They try to lure them to the place where the predator can sexually exploit a girl or a boy.
 If the meeting does not take place, these sexual offenders can persuade children to make intimate photos of themselves.

 Some children can feel hesitant to tell about this to adults.
 Sometimes the predators threaten them not to reveal their ‘’secret’’.
 Being immature children become vulnerable to manipulation.
 How can parents prevent their children from predators’ manipulation?